PicassoCT/Journeywar/README.md

 ![alt text](https://springrts.com/phpbb/download/file.php?mode=view&id=6195&sid=6c17b02899467752c524eb54a90f38cc)

-# JOURNEYWAR#

-Version 52.3
+A SciFi RTS Game in a HalfLife Universe Dimensional Fork.

 ##Centrail Confederacy vs Journeyman##

 Remember how geared up the Combine of the Half-Life Universe where?

-You are about to find out what they were fighting and what was pushing them onwards.
+You are about to find out what they were fighting and what was pushing them too such extreme measures as they took on earth.

-Pick your side citizen -become either a Planetary Administrator - or go wild and join the Journeyman, a transdimensional, biotech glider-gunsociety.
+Pick your side citizen -become either a Planetary Administrator - or go wild and join the Attackers- the mysterious Journeyman, a transdimensional, biotech glider-gunsociety upgrading life throughout the universes.

 ###SETUP ###